Basca4ril/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions -  adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12-directories_permissions - creates a directory called my_dir with permissions 751 in the working directory.
-13-change_group -  changes group permission for file 101-symbolic_link_permissions -changes the owner and the group owner of _hello to vincent and staff respectively.
+13-change_group -  changes group permission for file 101-symbolic_link_permissions -changes the owner and the group owner of _hello to vincent and staff respectively FROM PC